MVP is back for more!

 The Board determined the Lambert application improperly endangered communities with environmental burdens and failed to comply with legal precedent and statutory requirements, read more.
 This decision sets a legal and regulatory precedent for challenging permits on environmental justice grounds and strengthens arguments against the proposed Swann Compressor Station, particularly given its similar impact on vulnerable communities.

-What does this mean and why does it matter?
+What does this mean?
+Why does it matter?

 Community Concerns